Halo 👋, selamat datang di Nakamura Study Japan! Ada yang bisa saya bantu hari ini?

 Step 1: Working in Japan via SSW Visa

 After finishing language school and obtaining JLPT N3, Raka moved forward with the Specified Skilled Worker (SSW) route — a work visa for foreign workers in designated industries.
-With support from his school and Nakamura, he:
+With support from his school and Nakamura Study Japan, he:

 Passed the hospitality skills test